razak17/image_processing/README.md

-# image_processing
+# Image Processing for Machine Learning
-Image Processing in Python
+Image Processing in Python using scikit-image.
+From datacamp